-View a CBT tutorial, available at no cost to candidates.
+View a Sample Online Quiz, available at no cost to candidates

 The exam consists of two 3-hour sessions separated by a scheduled 40-minute break.
 Candidates schedule a 7-hour appointment online through CFP Board’s testing partner, Prometric.
 The appointment includes time for check-in, securing personal belongings in provided lockers, verification of ID, fingerprint capture and security procedures.

 Candidates progress through the exam at their own pace within the provided time allocations.
 Preliminary exam results are provided to candidates upon completion of the exam at the testing site, with results verified by CFP Board within three weeks following the end of the exam testing window.